The total gain or loss (as a percentage) that an investment realises over a given time period.

 A form of loan issued by a company in order to raise capital and an alternative to issuing stock through a rights issue.
 Bonds pay a fixed rate of interest over a fixed term, with the principal repaid at maturity.

-The interest rate stated on a bond when it’s issued.
-Typically coupons are paid six-monthly.
+The annual interest rate stated on a bond when it’s issued, which is typically paid out in installments every six months.

-Consumer Price Index is a measure of inflation.
-The index measures the cost of all goods and services to a typical consumer.
+The Consumer Price Index is a measure of inflation.
+The index measures the weighted-average cost of a basket of goods and services to a typical consumer.

 An independent assessment of a company’s or government’s ability to pay its debt.
 Credit ratings are provided by rating agencies; changes to a company’s or government’s rating can dramatically affect the price of its bonds.